 The exercises in this lesson will help you develop finger dexterity and control over the fingerboard.

-Guitar TAB is provided for each exercise.
-Find out how to read Guitar TAB here.
-While that guide was written for guitar, it’s the same when you want to read TAB for bass.
+Bass TAB is provided for each exercise.
+Find out how to read Bass TAB here.

 Bass Guitar Exercise 1: Finger Stretching